-4.4.1 NEM management fees
+5.4.1 NEM management fees

-NEM management fees are payable by retailers to AEMO to cover operational expenditure, costs associated with full retail contestability (FRC), the Energy Consumers Australia (ECA)17, DER and IT system upgrades for 5MS.
+NEM management fees are payable by retailers to AEMO to cover operational expenditure, costs associated with full retail contestability (FRC), the Energy Consumers Australia (ECA), DER and IT system upgrades for 5MS.

-The estimate for the NEM management fees is usually taken from AEMO's latest budget and fees report for the given financial year.
-At this stage AEM has not released its budget report for 2023-24.
+The estimate for the NEM management fees is taken from AEMO's latest budget and fees report for the given financial year.
+At this stage AEMO has released its draft budget report for 2023-24, which we have used.